 Zero Cholesterol and Fat

-Water chestnuts contain 10 percent of the DV of potassium, copper and manganese in a half-cup serving.
-Each of these minerals plays a role in your overall health.
+A half-cup of water chestnuts contain 10 percent of the daily value of each of the following: potassium, copper, B6 and manganese.
+Other nutrients in water chestnuts include thiamine, riboflavin, vitamins C and E, magnesium, phosphorus and zinc, according to Self Nutrition Data.
+Each of these minerals play a role in your overall health.
+Vitamin B6 supports healthy brain and immune system function, while thiamine and riboflavin help your body convert food into energy.
 Your heartbeat maintains a steady rhythm with the help of potassium, while copper aids in red blood cell production.
-Manganese helps build bones and also aids in metabolizing carbohydrates and cholesterol.
+Manganese helps build bones and also aids in metabolizing carbohydrates and cholesterol, says Harvard Medical School.

 Low-Calorie Choice for Diets